USEPA/WNTR/documentation/gis.rst

     113        [5, 6]  [57620.0, 44871.0]  2  102491.0  44871.0  57620.0  51245.5      53707.370
     121        [3, 2]  [54040.0, 91452.0]  2  145492.0  54040.0  91452.0  72746.0      73586.482
     122        [3, 2]  [54040.0, 91452.0]  2  145492.0  54040.0  91452.0  72746.0      66314.037

-The data and water network model can be plotted as follows.
+The data, water network model, and census tracts can be plotted as follows.
+The resulting :numref:`fig-intersect-demographics` illustrates Net1 with the intersection of junctions and pipes with the census tracts (polygons).
-Junctions and pipes are colored with their average value (weighted average for pipes).
+The junctions and pipes are colored with their mean income and weighted mean income, respectively.
+Note that the color scale for the census tracts (polygons) is different than the junction and pipe attributes.

 .. doctest::
     :skipif: gpd is None